 C – The Two-Fold Path of Awakening

-Consciously shifting our awareness directly from the false-self to the true-Self is almost impossible, and even if it does occur, it doesn’t always last.
-Before we can permanently enter the “authentic” world of our true-Self we need to neutralise the “inauthentic” charge of our false-self.
+Consciously shifting our perspective from the false-self to the true-Self is almost impossible, and even if it does occur, it rarely lasts.
+Before we can permanently rediscover the “authentic” world of our true-Self, we need to neutralise the “inauthentic” charge of our false-self.
 This is achieved by:

 - Becoming Self: This is the psychological/personal aspect of the path.
 It involves dissolving the psychological material (exiles, holes and ego structures) that block the unfoldment and expression of our true nature.

-- Being Self: This is the spiritual / transpersonal aspect of the path.
-It involves aligning with our true-Self and actively expressing our true nature.
+- Being Self: This is the spiritual/transpersonal aspect of the path.
+It involves aligning with our super-conscious and actively expressing our true nature.
 This develops our association with our true-Self, so that someday we will come to realise that this is who we truly are.

-When we pass through the neutral zero-point, our sense of identity spontaneously shifts from the false-self to the true-Self; then Being and Becoming unite.
+After we have worked our way through the neutral “tipping-point”, it becomes possible for our sense of identity to gradually or spontaneously shift from the false-self to the true-Self, at which point Being and Becoming unite.
 This book describes an integrated two-fold path of awakening that can help us to rediscover our true nature and realise our true identity.

 Figure 10: The Two-Fold Path of Awakening